 "A vivid, often tender portrait...that ends up ripping your heart out." -USA TODAY

-"A wonderful, inspiring story!" - Jeannette Walls, author of THE GLASS CASTLE
+"A wonderful, inspiring story of a teacher who changed his students' lives" - Jeannette Walls, author of THE GLASS CASTLE

 "This book makes me believe that one man can make a difference."

 "A story that all of us have lived - a clear, unflinching, deeply emotional story about that one person who changed our lives."

 -BRUCE FEILER, bestselling author of The Council of Dads